Skip to main content

 The symptoms of allergic rhinitis can improve with time.
 But this can take many years.
 It's unlikely that the condition will disappear completely.

-• affecting your performance at work or school
+• affect your performance at work or school

-Your GP can diagnose allergic rhinitis based on your symptoms and any triggers you notice.
+Your GP will ask about your symptoms and any triggers you notice.

 If the cause of your condition is uncertain, they may refer you for allergy testing.